-This travel post is a long time coming… we first flew with Eleanor back in March!
+This travel post is a long time coming… we first flew with E back in March!
 Before having a baby, T and I agreed that we didn’t want to do a complete 180 in our lives (with respect to travel) once our family grew.
-We have stuck to that, for the most part, so I’m sharing some tips today on flying with a baby in the hopes that it will help you feel a little more at ease about your travels!
+We have stuck to that, for the most part.
+Today I’m sharing some tips today on flying with a baby in the hopes that it will help you feel a little more at ease about your travels!

-From our San Francisco trip: A PCH road trip
+From our San Francisco family trip: A PCH road trip

 When to fly

 I’ve never loved early flights, but now they are our flights of choice.
 Even though it requires a few alarms and getting up when it’s still dark out, it just makes the day’s schedule easier.
 If you’re traveling with a 6 month old, the early part of your schedule might go something like this:

 - 5am get baby out of her crib at the last possible second when you leave the house for the airport, and hopefully baby will snooze in the car

 - 6am you’re through airport security with your baby (more on that below!), grabbing a coffee

 - 7am board your flight, feed baby during takeoff because the pressure can bother their ears

 If all else fails, a water bottle can be entertaining!

 Our travel gear for traveling with a baby